vbharadwaj-bk/vbharadwaj-bk.github.io/content/posts/almaden_slmath_summer_school.md

 content as a standard quarter-long mathematics course in just two weeks.
 Everyone was tired by the end, but the course content was valuable.

-The first week of the summer school covered the basics of linear algebra and the mathematics of randomization and sketching, a tool used to decrease the computational cost of expensive linear algebra primitives.
+The first week of the summer school covered the basics of linear algebra and the mathematics of randomization and sketching, tools used to decrease the computational cost of expensive linear algebra primitives.
 The second week covered tensors, which are generalize matrices and vectors to higher dimensions.